Funding your PhD

 It is a good idea to contact the supervisor of any PhD project you want to apply for, before you submit your application, as they may also be able to advise you on other sources of funding.
 We also accept applications from students who are applying for funding separately, or have funding in place already – please include any details in your application form.

-In the Department of Psychology, we have two main sources of funding for students starting a PhD in psychology.
+In the Department of Psychology, we have one main source of funding for students starting a PhD in psychology.

 Research council studentships